Ahamed-Rahman/ZenoFuelStation_ITP/README.md

 2. *🔐 Login*: Workers log in using their assigned credentials.
 3. *📝 Profile Management*: Workers can update their personal profiles and passwords.
 4. *🕒 Attendance Logging*: Workers log attendance and apply for leave.
-5. *📊 Inventory Monitoring*: Workers check inventory and request restocking.
+5. *⛽ Fuel Sales Management*: Workers handle fuel sales and ensure correct fuel dispensing.

 ### **Manager Workflow**

+1. *👥 Registration*: Managers are registered by **Admin**.
-1. *🔑 Login*: Managers log in with their credentials.
+2. *🔑 Login*: Managers log in with their credentials.
-2. *📝 Profile Management*: Managers can view and update worker profiles.
+3. *📝 Profile Management*: Managers can view and update worker profiles.
-3. *🕒 Attendance Management*: Managers monitor worker attendance and manage leave requests.
+4. *🕒 Attendance Management*: Managers monitor worker attendance and manage leave requests.
-4. *📦 Order Management*: Managers handle orders and interact with suppliers.
+5. *📦 Order Management*: Managers handle orders and interact with suppliers.
-5. *📊 Reports Generation*: Managers generate reports on employee attendance and sales performance.
+6. *📊 Reports Generation*: Managers generate reports on employee attendance and sales performance.

 ### **Admin Workflow**